Step 10: Complete Other Registrations

 The Canada Revenue Agency also provides a summary of information for small businesses, explaining federal requirements for GST, payroll deductions, importing/exporting and corporate income tax.
 Go to Checklist for Small Businesses - Canada.ca or call: 1-800-959-5525for more information.

-You can find copies of all B.C. laws at: Laws Publications - Government You can purchase official print versions of B.C.
-Statutes and Regulations, call: 250-387-6409 or e-mailing BC.Laws@gov.bc.ca
+You can purchase official print versions of B.C.
+Statutes and Regulations by phone call: 250-387-6409 or e-mail BC.Laws@gov.bc.ca

-In addition to a business license, you may need to complete other provincial, federal, or local government registrations.
+In addition to a business license, you may need to complete other provincial, federal, or local government registrations:

 A. If you plan to hire employees